-Effective July 2012, the maximum indemnity rate was calculated based on two-thirds of the New York State Average Weekly Wage (NYSAWW) for the previous calendar year.
-These new indemnity payment rates only affect new claims reported on or after July 1st of each of the respective years.
 Despite the dramatic indemnity increases since 2007, the cost containment services provided by the County's contracted Third-Party Administrator (TPA) have been extremely effective.
 Medical costs contribute significantly to claims costs and the implementation of Medical Treatment Guidelines by the Workers' Compensation Board in December 2010 has yielded significant savings in this area.
 The Medical Treatment Guidelines set specific approved treatments in terms of generally accepted standards of care and require approval from the Board's Medical Director for any exceptions.
 A medical professional wishing to offer a patient treatment that is not approved in the Medical Treatment Guidelines may request a variance based on a demonstration that the requested treatment will improve the patient's condition, rather than simply offer palliative relief.
 Denial of these variance requests has demonstrated significant success in reducing medical costs.

 Medical costs represent over 25% of workers' compensation expense and cost containment is crucial.
-The County is aggressively working with the TPA to identify and take advantage of options that are available for the County to manage workers' compensation obligations better.
-The 2016 projection for Workers' Compensation is \$31.6 million, a 12.1% increase from 2015 actuals, predominately due to a substantial increase in schedule losses awarded.
-Under State law, an injured employee is entitled to compensation for any loss of a body part regardless of any lost time from work.
+The County is aggressively working with the TPA to identify and take advantage of options that are available for the County to manage workers' compensation obligations more efficiently.
+The 2017 projection for Workers' Compensation is \$34.5 million, a 10.7% increase from 2016 actuals, predominately due to a substantial increase in schedule losses awarded.
+Under State law, an injured employee is entitled to compensation for any loss of use of a body part regardless of any lost time from work.
 The amount of compensation awarded to an employee is based on the percentage of lost use of the injured body part and the current evaluation guidelines allow subjective factors to drive the percentage upwards.
-This, coupled with an over 100% increase in the maximum indemnity rate, have driven these awards increasingly higher.
+New regulations governing schedule loss awards are supposed to take effect January 1, 2018 but they have yet to be published so the impact cannot be measured at this time.